mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 The commands needed to install Terraform CLI are for Linux Ubuntu/Debian are described [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli#install-terraform).

-As there are multiple command lines needed to install Terraform CLI, we shall not clutter the .gitpod.yml with these commands, but shall create a bash script.
+As there are multiple command lines needed to install Terraform CLI, I will  not clutter the .gitpod.yml with these commands, but shall create a bash script.

 ### Bash script files